fordsfords/err/README.md

 it is guaranteed unique since the value is a pointer to a unique string.
 You can compare it to expected codes, and if it doesn't match one of your expected errors, you can at least print it.

-Any downsides?

-I could only think of two, and they aren't compelling in my experience:
-* Different underlying values.
-If I link the ERR system in programs A and B, the underlying pointer values between the two will be different.
-In contrast, simple integer values will be the same.
-I don't find this significant because you don't use the underlying value except within the context of the program itself, and even then it is used for equality checks.
-* Pointers cannot be used in switch statements.
-This one did surprise me; I didn't know that raw pointers could not be used in switch statements.
-I'm still not too bothered because I don't think I've ever put an error code into a switch statement except in the case where I'm translating it into a string.
-With these codes, you already have the string of the identifier, but you might want to also include a more user-readable sentence.
-I still don't find this downside compelling since I would use a little database for that, keyed by the stringified error code ID.
-That approach supports internationalization.

 ## Integration